 Another thing you can do is to free up more space on the startup drive.
 You need to remove the unnecessary files that clog your system up.
+Mac cleaning tools may help you achieve this.
 It is recommended that you use iMyMac’s Mac Cleaner for this.
 Below are the advantages, disadvantages, and steps to use this tool:

 *It helps you scan your entire Mac device for junk files, unnecessary files, clutter, and old files.

 *You are free to use the application for the first 500 megabytes of data.
 This means you get a free trial.
 At least, you get to try out the software first before actually paying out of your pocket.

 *After it scans your entire Mac device, you are free to preview each file before actually deleting it.
 In this way, you know that you are actually deleting the right thing.
 Say bye bye to mistakenly delete files.